The Prime Minister’s Prizes for Science are Australia’s most prestigious awards for:

 - excellence in science, mathematics or technology teaching.

 Prize recipients are awarded up to a total of $750,000 each year.
-Each prize recipient receives prize money, a medallion and lapel pin designed by international artist Wojciech Pietranik from the Royal Australian Mint.
+Each prize recipient receives a medallion, lapel pin, prize money and an award certificate.
+The medallions were designed by internationally renowned artist Wojciech Pietranik and produced by the Royal Australian Mint.

-- five prizes for science and innovation (referred to as the Science Prizes)
+- five prizes for science and innovation, and

-- two prizes for science, mathematics or technology teaching (referred to as the Science Teaching Prizes)
+- two prizes for science, mathematics or technology teaching.

 To discover who this year’s outstanding recipients will be, watch at industry.gov.au/pmprizes at 6:00pm AEDT on Wednesday 3 November.

 For real-time updates of recipients as they are announced on the night, follow on Twitter @ScienceGovAu, Facebook (@IndustryGovAu) and LinkedIn (/department-of-industry).
 You can also search updates and posts via the hashtag, #pmprizes.